-The TMJ, or temporomandibular joint, can cause issues when it is damaged or under stress.
+The TMJ, or temporomandibular joint, can cause issues when damaged or under stress.
 Temporomandibular joint disorder (TMD) is often categorized as dysfunction in the jaw joints that can cause pain and tension in the face and jaw.
-TMD can be caused by misaligned teeth, dental trauma, or bite disorders.

 What To Expect

-When you visit Dr. Duling to treat your TMD disorder, she will first examine your jaw joints and the muscles of your face.
+When you visit Dr. Duling to treat your TMD disorder, she will first examine your jaw joints and facial muscles.
 This allows her to find key areas of wear or discomfort.
 She will also ask questions about how you sleep and where you feel TMD pain.
-By thoroughly understanding how your TMD symptoms manifest, Dr. Duling will be able to plan customized treatment based on your needs.
+Dr. Duling can plan customized treatment based on your needs by thoroughly understanding how your TMD symptoms manifest.

 Dr. Duling will not immediately recommend procedures without a thorough examination.
 She wants to target problems specific to your case of TMD.